Why Become a CPA?

 The path to becoming a CPA in Texas includes four key steps:

-• Complete the required college education, including 150 credit hours
+Complete the required college education, including 150 credit hours or 120 credit hours with an extra year of experience under alternative pathway effective August 2026.

-• Gain one year of supervised professional experience under a licensed CPA
+Gain one or two years of supervised professional experience under a licensed CPA in good standing

 If you're studying accounting in college, you're already taking the first step.